longhoangth18/Forensic_Cli_PS1/README.md

 Sailors and buccaneers alike, contributions are always welcome!
 If you spot a bug or have an enhancement in mind, raise the Script  by opening an issue or submit a pull request.
 Together, we'll keep our cyber seas safe and secure.

-## ⚓ Fair Winds and Happy Sailing! ⚓
+## ⚓Ah!!!
+Follow me, I'm about to launch an automatic hash analysis feature that returns the most intuitive results to help you save a lot of time.
+Fair Winds and Happy Sailing! ⚓